Fees and Deposit Limits9.2/10

 The next main feature is Personal Capital’s paid Investment Service for those with a minimum balance of $25,000.
-Keep in mind that Personal Capital is primarily meant for investors with a net worth of $25,000 to $2 million in liquid assets.
-What makes the paid service unique is every account gets a dedicated financial advisor.
+What makes the paid service unique is every paid account gets a dedicated financial advisor.
 Need help managing your investments?
-Just schedule a live consultation in the website or app, and your personal advisor will handle the rest.
+Just schedule a live consultation within the website or app, and your personal advisor will handle the rest for you.